Building Teaser Headlines that Work

 Length

 In analyzing more than 2,000 teaser headlines of opportunities between $3 and $5M EBITDA on the Axial network, we found the teaser headlines with seven words generated an average of 9.2 Pursuits per Opportunity compared to the overall average of 7.8 Pursuits per Opportunity.
-This is not hard causality, as there are numerous other variables that factor into an investor’s decision process, and headlines of every length received as many as 60 pursuits, but subjective qualitative analysis also led us to believe the best headlines used between seven and nine words, including articles (“a”, “an”, “the”).
+This is not hard causality, as numerous other variables factor into an investor’s decision process.
+Headlines of every length received as many as 60 pursuits, but the subjective qualitative analysis also led us to believe the best headlines used between seven and nine words, including articles (“a,” “an,” and “the”).
 A three-word headline can be just as effective as a seven-word headline if the words are the optimal three.

 Grammar

-A teaser headline using improper grammar is sure to elicit a negative prejudice and a reason to pass.
+A teaser headline using improper grammar will elicit a negative prejudice and a reason to pass.
 Spelling, punctuation, and grammar are of utmost importance in making a good first impression to a potential investor.
 Misspelling is inexcusable and hurts your credibility instantly.
-Even if your opportunity is exciting otherwise, a misspelling makes it look too-good-to-be-true.
+Even if your opportunity is exciting, otherwise, a misspelling makes it look too good to be true.
 Punctuate your teaser headline like you would punctuate a movie or a book title, capitalizing all words except articles, prepositions, conjunctions, and the “to” before an infinitive.
 AND DO NOT CAPITALIZE EVERY LETTER.
-Headlines capitalizing every letter received an average of 4.3 Pursuits per opportunity, compared to the overall average of 7.8.
+Headlines capitalizing every letter received an average of 4.3 Pursuits per opportunity, compared to the average of 7.8.